marinov98/Personal_Projects/README.md

 - clone this repository
 - cd into it (Do not cd into src)
 - run ```make``` then ```make run``` or ```./main```

+## Regarding CMake
+- right now it is best to compile with the Makefile I made for the project
+- The Cmake should work as well but it is best used with an IDE that creates projects off of it (Clion)